liem2903/Personal-Project/README.md

 # Personal-Project
-# This project has been created as a way to improve my java skills and understand how to develop a 2D game.
-It is just maintained by me.
+This project has been created as a way to improve my java skills and understand how to develop a 2D game.
+It is just maintained by me and this file will be updated as the code is developed.